underscoreio/underscoreio/src/_posts/2017-03-07-refined-data-config-database.md

 # The prelude

 The road to true type safety is not hard, but requires some commitment.
-At the initial stage you hage chosen a typed language that enforces some restrictions at compile time, so you know that if you try the following:
+At the initial stage you have chosen a typed language that enforces some restrictions at compile time, so you know that if you try the following:

 ```scala
 def add(a: Int, b: Int): Int = a + b